If you’re in the market for life insurance, know that “term life insurance” is the simplest form of life insurance available in the market today.

-It is also the cheapest way to obtain large coverage amounts for a relatively small premium, which makes it the choice of many of us who need coverage but cannot afford, or are not willing to purchase universal life insurance or whole life insurance coverage.
+It is also the cheapest way to obtain large amounts of coverage for a relatively small premium, which makes it the choice of many of us who need coverage but cannot afford, or are not willing to purchase universal life insurance or whole life insurance coverage.

 How Term Life Insurance Works

-Term life insurance is similar to other types of insurance most of us are familiar with.
-An insurance premium is exchanged for a coverage amount over a specific period of time.
+Term life insurance is similar to other types of insurance most of us are familiar with, such as car insurance or health insurance.
+An insurance premium is paid in exchange for a coverage amount over a specific period of time.
 It’s as easy as 1-2-3.

 1. Decide how long you want coverage…typically 5, 10, 20 or 30 years.

 2. Choose the amount of coverage you want.

 3. Pay your premium until the policy period ends and purchase another policy, convert to a whole life policy, or simply go without life insurance at that point.

 Your premium payment can be paid monthly or annually, and should be fixed for the full term of the policy to avoid any surprises.

 As noted, no portion of the premiums will be returned to the policyholder unless the insured dies during the policy term.
 This makes it straight up insurance, as opposed to a sort of hybrid insurance-investment vehicle.